mjmaher987/TelegramBot-Hamyar/README.md

         - [x] Create a table for subscribers and adding users
         - [x] support removing from reminder list too
         - [ ] Developing a function to send remieder to subscribers
-            - [ ] fetching data from DB
+            - [x] fetching data from DB
-            - [ ] unschedule and schedule
+            - [x] unschedule when unsubscribe
-            - [ ] when somebody subscribes, schedule all the pre-entered events
+            - [x] when somebody subscribes, schedule all the pre-entered events
-            - [ ] when some events added, schedule that event for all pre-subscribed users
+            - [x] when some events added, schedule that event for all pre-subscribed users
             - [ ] unschedule when remove/cancel event
 - [ ] Find a proper server
 - [ ] Create Application